maxwells-daemons/caltech-cs11-tensorflow/README.md

 # CS11: TensorFlow
-Repository for the Caltech CS11 Tensorflow track.
+Repository for the Caltech CS11 TensorFlow track.
 Course outline [here](https://docs.google.com/document/d/1TSouogmnP0fgxwrlOyasWnNaG0aKX3i9tmuzZKjct1Y/edit?usp=sharing).

 This course is intended as a fast-paced introduction to machine learning with TensorFlow and Keras, focused particularly on neural networks.
 It gives a whirlwind tour of several types of models, and brief coverage of several machine learning topics, but its primary goal is first and foremost to _get you comfortable with writing, training, and deploying sophisticated models in TensorFlow._